 As a Group we recognise the importance of maintaining vigilance to identify and address issues associated with Modern Slavery of any kind in our supply chains.
 We remain committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure the same high standards from our contractors, suppliers and other business partners.

-We continue to take a pragmatic approach and promote a zero tolerance of modern slavery in any form in our business or supply chains.
-Over the past year we have:
+We continue to take a pragmatic approach and promote a zero tolerance of modern slavery in any form in our business or supply chains by:

-- communicated with key staff the importance of preventing Modern Slavery in our supply chains raising awareness and incorporating such due diligence checks into our procurement processes;
+- communicating with key staff the importance of preventing Modern Slavery in our supply chains raising awareness and incorporating such due diligence checks into our procurement processes;

-- reviewed, updated and communicated our Safeguarding Policy, Whistle Blowing Policy, Bullying & Harassment Policy and Equality and Diversity Policy;
+- conducting annual reviews, updates and communication of our Equal Opportunities Policy, Safeguarding Policy, Whistle Blowing Policy, Bullying & Harassment Policy and Equality and Diversity Statement of Commitment;

-- been committed to the development of programmes for ongoing training, awareness-raising events and activities aimed at promoting the eradication of discrimination within the Group and also within the region by using our elevated profile and status within the local community;
+- committing to ongoing training promoting the eradication of discrimination within the Group and also within the region by using our elevated profile and status within the local community via initiatives such as the MFC Foundation Club Together Programme for refugees and asylum seekers;

-- proactively promote equal opportunities by treating people fairly and with respect; by recognising inequalities exist; by taking steps to address them; and by providing access and opportunities for all;
+- proactively promoting equal opportunities by treating people fairly and with respect; by recognising inequalities exist; by taking steps to address them; and by providing access and opportunities for all;

-- we continue to consult and engage with key staff, best placed to advise on our supply chains, to conduct risk assessments to identify areas within our businesses most at risk, and to develop policies and procedures that are practical and effective in eliminating identified risks.
+- continuing to consult and engage with key staff, best placed to advise on our supply chains, to conduct risk assessments to identify areas within our businesses most at risk, and to develop policies and procedures that are practical and effective in eliminating identified risks.

 We continue as a Group to assess the effectiveness of our approach to Modern Slavery and to ensure ongoing improvement.